Overcoming Fear Of Blushing / Erythrophobia

 - Being observed (e.g., as their friends watch to see how they'll like a food they've never tried before)

 Some people with a fear of blushing have blushed easily and noticeably their whole lives.
 They'll tell you they've been teased and gotten comments about it since they were little.
-All those negative experiences have understandably made them nervous about blushing as adults.
+All those unpleasant experiences have understandably made them nervous about blushing as adults.

-Others didn't have an issue with turning red when they were younger, but gained the fear as adults after one or more memorable, embarrassing blushing experiences.
+Others didn't have an issue with turning red when they were younger, but gained the fear as adults after one or more memorable, embarrassing blushing incidents.
 Once the idea got into their head that blushing could be a problem, and it might happen again at any time, they've had a hard time letting the worry go.

 Ways to address a fear a blushing